BUS 101 Introduction to Business (3)

 Prerequisite: MAT 100

-This course provides a study of basic macroeconomic concepts, principles, and terminology.
-Attention is given to supply and demand, national income, unemployment, money and banking, international trade, and finance.
+A study of basic macroeconomic concepts, principles, and terminology.
+Attention is given to supply and demand, national income, unemployment, money and banking, international trade and finance.

 BUS 204 Microeconomics (3)